-Delivering practical engagement tools to increase the capacity of Risk Management Authorities to promote resilient behaviours in communities vulnerable to flooding and climate impacts
+Delivering practical engagement tools to help Risk Management Authorities promote resilient behaviours in communities vulnerable to flooding.

 This project will map research from disciplines such as psychology, sociology and business, to translate existing knowledge into ways that will support Risk Management Authorities (RMAs) to engage more effectively with their communities, increasing resilience to flood risk and the impact of climate change.